liuxuvip/Polarimetric-Scattering-Coding/README.md

 % pscm: the proposed Polarimetric-Scattering-Coding Matrix.

+X. Liu, L. Jiao, X. Tang, Q. Sun and D. Zhang, "Polarimetric Convolutional Network for PolSAR Image Classification," in IEEE Transactions on Geoscience and Remote Sensing, vol. 57, no. 5, pp. 3040-3054, May 2019.
 @ARTICLE{Xu2019PCN,

 author={X. {Liu} and L. {Jiao} and X. {Tang} and Q. {Sun} and D. {Zhang}},